 The 2016 Mobility Bond, approved by voters in November 2016, included funding for preliminary engineering, design and construction of improvements on Anderson Mill Road.
 Staff is nearing completion of the Preliminary Engineering Report for Anderson Mill Road, which will include recommendations to improve safety and mobility along the roadway segment.
 This project started as a grassroots, community-led effort to address safety and mobility issues along Anderson Mill Road in northwest Austin.
 For more information about the community-led initiative, click here

-Staff kicked off the Preliminary Engineering effort in February 2017.
-Preliminary Engineering includes evaluating existing conditions based on community input and transportation metrics such as vehicle, pedestrian and bicycle counts, speed, driveway analysis, crash pattern analysis, right of way width and availability, drainage, sidewalk condition, utilities, etc. Staff will develop draft recommendations and present them to the community in early 2018 for review and input.
+City staff initiated the Preliminary Engineering effort in February 2017.
+Preliminary Engineering includes evaluating existing conditions based on community input and transportation metrics such as vehicle, pedestrian and bicycle counts, speed, driveway analysis, crash pattern analysis, right of way width and availability, drainage, sidewalk condition, utilities, etc.

 Preliminary Engineering – 2017 to 2018 Design and Permitting – 2018 to 2020 (includes right of way acquisition if needed) Construction – 2020 to 2021 (includes utility relocation if needed